 Note that dismissed charges can be sealed right away.5 Read more about sealing Nevada criminal records.

 Arrested for an alleged violation of state law or federal law?
-Contact our Las Vegas, NV criminal defense lawyers for a free case evaluation.
+Contact our Las Vegas, NV criminal defense lawyers for a case evaluation.
 You can reach us through our online contact form or our telephone number.
 We appear in state and federal courts throughout Nevada.

 See our related articles on solicitation of prostitution (NRS 201.354), pandering, child pornography, contributing to the delinquency of a minor, sexual assault (NRS 200.366), domestic violence (NRS 200.485), and indecent exposure (NRS 201.220).